 The Romans invaded Britain in AD43 and landed in Kent.
 Pursuing the ancient Britons along the banks of the Thames, they came to the first fordable point of the river.
 On a site nearby, they built a garrison, and Londinium was born.
 Later, they erected the first bridge over the Thames.
 Built entirely in wood, it stood a little downstream of where the current London Bridge is.
-After the Roman withdrawal from Britain, London and its bridge suffered from neglect and was also damaged by Viking raiders who came to plunder the wealth London had gained as a major trading post.
-It was not until 886 when Alfred the Great finally drove the invaders out that London fully recovered and moved into a golden age as trade under the Anglo-Saxons increased.
-The bridge was repaired and the City and its citizens prospered.
+After the Roman withdrawal from Britain, London and its bridge suffered from neglect and was also damaged by Viking raiders, who came to plunder the wealth London had gained as a major trading post.
+It was not until 886, when Alfred the Great finally drove the invaders out, that London fully recovered and moved into a golden age as trade under the Anglo-Saxons increased.
+The bridge was repaired, and the City and its citizens prospered.

-In 980 the Vikings were back, occupying London until 1014 when Ethelred accompanied by the Norseman, Olaf, recaptured the City.
-He had sailed up the Thames and attached ropes to the supports of a heavily defended London Bridge, then headed downstream tearing part of the bridge down.
+In 980, the Vikings were back, occupying London until 1014 when Ethelred, accompanied by the Norseman Olaf, recaptured the City.
+He had sailed up the Thames and attached ropes to the supports of a heavily defended London Bridge, then headed downstream, tearing part of the bridge down.

-1066 had started with a new king and was to end with another, William the Conqueror who was crowned at Westminster on Christmas Day.
+1066 had started with a new king and was to end with another, William the Conqueror, who was crowned at Westminster on Christmas Day.
 To consolidate his power over the Anglo-Saxons, William began to build a series of castles at strategic sites, the best known being the keep of the Tower of London, now known as the White Tower.

 Begun in 1078, the keep commanded the approaches to London by both river and road and was strengthened and enlarged by succeeding monarchs.
 The infamous Bloody Tower was to be the setting for the murders of the boy King Edward and his younger brother, possibly on the orders of Richard III in 1483.
 Their bodies were found in the 17th century and interred in Westminster Abbey.

-Later Norman kings valued the Tower as a means of dominating London but preferred the Palace at Westminster as their residence.
-The lower walls of the Great Hall still survive which, together with the splendid hammerbeam vaulted timber roof added by Richard II in the 14th century, remains the oldest part of the Houses of Parliament.
+Later, Norman kings valued the Tower as a means of dominating London but preferred the Palace at Westminster as their residence.
+The lower walls of the Great Hall still survive, which, together with the splendid hammer-beam vaulted timber roof added by Richard II in the 14th century, remains the oldest part of the Houses of Parliament.

 The most famous of London Bridges was completed in 1209.
-On the bridge, there was a row of shops and a chapel, and by the middle of the 14th century, it also had 198 houses over its 350 yards (320m) length.
+On the bridge was a row of shops and a chapel, and by the middle of the 14th century, it also had 198 houses over its 350 yards (320m) length.
 At its south entrance, Bridge Gate, the heads of traitors were displayed on poles.
-The 19 piers of stone that supported the bridge restricted the flow of the river so much that in winter it would freeze over and Frost Fairs would be held on the ice.
+The 19 piers of stone that supported the bridge restricted the river’s flow so much that it would freeze over in winter, and Frost Fairs would be held on the ice.
 Norman kings seldom remained at Westminster, or anywhere else, for very long, and the government was wherever the king was.
 Still, the increase in record keeping and administration made a permanent seat of government necessary.
 In 1240, the very first Parliament sat in Westminster as Henry III made the Palace more of a settled home.

-Londoners had long used ferrymen to row them across the river, and it was these men that rowed many to safety as their homes went up in smoke.
-Parliament had passed an Act in 1555 appointing rulers of all ferrymen, the ‘Watermen’s Company’, which still grant licenses to skippers to this day.
+Londoners had long used ferrymen to row them across the river, and it was these men who rowed many to safety as their homes went up in smoke.
+Parliament had passed an Act in 1555 appointing rulers of all ferrymen, the ‘Watermen’s Company’, which still grants licenses to skippers to this day.
 Out of the ashes, a new City of London emerged.
 Its centrepiece, Christopher Wren’s St Paul’s Cathedral, was completed in 1710.

-London’s trade with the continent and the rest of the world steadily increased; along the banks of the Thames shipbuilding flourished.
+London’s trade with the continent and the rest of the world steadily increased; along the banks of the Thames, shipbuilding flourished.
 New wharves were built to handle their cargoes, and London prospered.
 A survey of 1598 related that over forty thousand men earned a living on or about the river.

-With this new-found wealth, bridges were built to ease access over the Thames.
+With this newfound wealth, bridges were built to ease access over the Thames.
 Westminster Bridge was opened in 1750, then Waterloo, Southwark and Blackfriars.
 Finally, the most famous of them all, Tower Bridge, was opened in 1894.